 For example, if you’re eating a strawberry: Slow down your chewing, explore how the strawberry tastes on different parts of your tongue, roll the little seeds around in your mouth, and then swallow.
 Observe the rat:

-By incorporating mindfulness throughout the day, you can learn to block out distractions, strengthen your attention span, and build your ability to focus even when you’re not eating strawberries but just doing plain old work.
+By incorporating mindfulness throughout the day, you can learn to block out distractions, strengthen your attention span, and improve focus even when you’re not eating strawberries and just doing plain old work.
 So, make another sticky note now to practice mindfulness until it becomes a habit and a way of life.

-The integration of mental and physical health has long been studied and backed by science.
+The integration of mental and physical health has long been studied and promoted by researchers and doctors.

 So, impress a special someone and memorize a poem.
 Or just fill out a crossword puzzle.